Multiplexer: Digital multiplexers

+Which can be expressed as a truth table:

 The following 4-to-1 multiplexer is constructed from 3-state buffers and AND gates (the AND gates are acting as the decoder):

 The subscripts on the $I_n$ inputs indicate the decimal value of the binary control inputs at which that input is let through.

-Chaining multiplexers
+Chaining multiplexers and mux trees

-Larger Multiplexers can be constructed by using smaller multiplexers by chaining them together.
-For example, an 8-to-1 multiplexer can be made with two 4-to-1 and one 2-to-1 multiplexers.
-The two 4-to-1 multiplexer outputs are fed into the 2-to-1 with the selector pins on the 4-to-1's put in parallel giving a total number of selector inputs to 3, which is equivalent to an 8-to-1.
+Larger Multiplexers can be constructed by using smaller multiplexers by chaining them together in what are called "mux trees".
+For example, an 8:1 multiplexer can be made with two 4:1 multiplexers and one 2:1 multiplexer.
+The two 4:1 multiplexer outputs are fed into the 2:1 with the selector pins on the 4:1's put in parallel giving a total number of selector inputs to 3, which is equivalent to an 8:1.

 List of ICs which provide multiplexing

 For 7400 series part numbers in the following table, "x" is the logic family.

 Digital demultiplexers

 Demultiplexers take one data input and a number of selection inputs, and they have several outputs.

 They forward the data input to one of the outputs depending on the values of the selection inputs.

 Demultiplexers are sometimes convenient for designing general-purpose logic because if the demultiplexer's input is always true, the demultiplexer acts as a binary decoder.

 This means that any function of the selection bits can be constructed by logically OR-ing the correct set of outputs.

 If X is the input and S is the selector, and A and B are the outputs: